List of university a cappella groups in the United Kingdom: The Rolling Tones

-The Rolling Tones is an a cappella group from King's College London.
+The Rolling Tones are an a cappella group from King's College London.
 In 2014, the group reached the semi-finals of The Voice Festival UK (under the name The King's Chicks) and in 2015, they reached the finals.
-The group was awarded the prize for 'Outstanding Arrangement' at both the semi-finals and finals for Zara Tso's arrangement of "Awake My Soul", originally performed by Mumford & Sons.
+They were awarded the prize for 'Outstanding Arrangement' at both the semi-finals and finals for Zara Tso's arrangement of "Awake My Soul", originally performed by Mumford & Sons.
 They progressed to the final again in 2016, with Zara Tso picking up an 'Outstanding Individual' award in the semi-final.

 In 2018, they won the UK semi-final of ICCA and picked up an 'Outstanding Arrangement' award.
 In 2020, they placed third in their ICCA quarter-final and won an 'Outstanding Soloist' award.
 In 2023, they came second in the UK semi-final and won an 'Outstanding Choreography' award after winning their quarter-final, where they also picked up an 'Outstanding Choreography' award.